Disrupting vs. Concerning Behaviors

 Securing a safe environment is always top priority.
 If you have any questions about immediate safety, call UNM Police at 911 from any phone.

-Disturbing behavior usually causes people to feel concerned, alarmed, afraid or frustrated.
-A student exhibiting disturbing behavior might hold no negative impacts on other students, the professor’s ability to teach or conduct class, or the implementation of other professionals’ roles in the University.
+Concerning behavior usually causes people to feel alarmed, afraid or frustrated.
+A student exhibiting concerning behavior might hold no negative impacts on other students, the professor’s ability to teach or conduct class, or the implementation of other professionals’ roles in the University.
 However, such behavior may indicate that a particular student is having difficulties that affects his/her academic performance.

-Faculty and staff have options for responding to student behavior they find disturbing.
+Faculty and staff have options for responding to student behavior they find concerning.
 They can initiate a private conversation with the student about the behavior that concerns them.
 They can consult with other professionals on campus.
 They can refer the student to other professionals on campus.
-We highly encourage faculty, staff, and UNM community members to refer students exhibiting disturbing behavior to the Behavioral Assessment and Response Committee.
+We highly encourage faculty, staff, and UNM community members to refer students exhibiting concerning behavior to the CARE Team.